kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

   - Feature gate name:
   - Components depending on the feature gate:
 - [x] Other
-  - Describe the mechanism: --experimental-openapiv3 flag
+  - Describe the mechanism: --experimental-output flag usage (to be renamed to --output when feature is no longer experimental)
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning